duckietown/book-devmanual-software/src/beginner/dtproject/launchers.md

 dt-exec ...
 ```

-The `dt-exec` wrapper function launches the command that follows it in the background.
-And it is especially helpful when the command is supposed to continue running until shutdown, e.g. `rosrun` or `roslaunch`.
-It makes sure the complete execution of the launcher script, until the following part.
+The `dt-exec` function allows us to make new child processes and have them run in the background.
+You can have as many child processes as you want (i.e., have multiple commands of the form `dt-exec ...`).
+They all be kept running in the background and warned by `dt-launchfile-init` when a signal is received.
+Use `dt-exec` only for long running processes, i.e., processes that run until the container is stopped.

 ```
 dt-launchfile-join